What Is Synthetic Identity Fraud?

 Manufactured synthetic identity fraud, often referred to as “Frankenstein fraud,” involves combining both real and fictitious information to create an entirely new identity.
 This type of fraud is particularly challenging to detect and trace.
 Fraudsters generate these identities by mixing legitimate elements, such as Social Security Numbers (SSNs) or dates of birth, with fabricated information like phone numbers or email addresses.
 For instance, a fraudster might create a new name and address while using a genuine SSN.
 Recently, some fraudsters have taken this a step further by employing entirely fabricated information, including generating random SSNs from the same range used by the Social Security Administration.
 This method allows criminals to construct completely fictitious identities, making it even harder for verification systems to identify fraudulent activities.

-Financial institutions face a growing challenge in combating synthetic identity fraud.
-This type of fraud thrives due to several factors:
+Financial institutions are facing a growing challenge in combating synthetic identity fraud.
+This type of fraud thrives due to several contributing factors:

 1. Complex Financial Systems